 Depending on whether you have the maturity level of a teenager or not, I have good news or bad news: those Xs are actually crosses.

 That’s right, they’re not advertising naked people doing unspeakable things together.
 In an ironic turn of events, they’re actually a Christian symbol.
-They’re St. Andrew’s Crosses, and they’re used in honor of the saint who was crucified on one of that shape.
+They’re St. Andrew’s Crosses, and they’re used in honour of the saint who was crucified on a cross.

 And before you get upset that you’ve never seen a cross like that before, I’m going to promise you that you have.
 What about the flag of Scotland?
 Or Great Britain?
 There you go, it’s the cross of St. Andrew again.

 As cool as the flag looks, it wasn’t just the work of a crazy graphic designer trying to impress their friends.
 In reality, it’s all borrowed from the city’s coat of arms, and it’s even more complicated than the flag.
 Each of those elements has a reason for being there, but that’s another article altogether.

 Stretching the truth on the number three

 A common legend about the flag is that there are three crosses to represent fire, floods, and the black plague (problems that old Amsterdammers had to deal with a little too often).
 Unfortunately, that’s not true either.
 I know I’m just crushing all your dreams today, but please don’t shoot the messenger.

 I haven’t found any solid reasons why there are three crosses, but it seems this design was thrown in the coat of arms because some powerful families used it in their own family symbols.

 Just call it a case of some old-fashioned sponsorship.
 If they were designing it today, it would almost certainly have some elements of the Heineken logo worked in.